The Church of Jesus Christ of Latter-day Saints in Wales: Church beginnings

-The first missionaries from the Church of Jesus Christ of Latter-day Saints to arrive in Wales were Henry Royle and Frederick Cook.
+The first missionaries from the original Church of Christ, founded by Joseph Smith, to arrive in Wales were Henry Royle and Frederick Cook.
 Royle was called as a missionary in 1840; He was a convert to the church and a native of Britain.
 Brigham Young and Heber C. Kimball had briefly preached in Wales during their mission together.
-The two missionaries arrived on 16 October and began teaching in Overton.
+The two missionaries arrived on October 16 and began teaching in Overton.
 They were met with immediate success and had baptisms in the River Dee only two days after their arrival.
 By the end of the month, they established a branch of 32 members.
 The two elders were joined by James Burnham in November of that year.

-In January 1849 a small Mormon chapel was built in Llanelli becoming the first purpose built Latter-day Saint church not just in Wales but in the whole of the British Isles.
+In January 1849, a small Latter Day Saint chapel was built in Llanelli becoming the first by the church not just in Wales but in the whole of the British Isles.